Potential Transplanting Problems

 holly will re-establish happily in its new location.

-Moving a holly this large would be a major project, mostly due
+Moving a holly this large is a major project, mostly due

-to the size and weight of the root ball
+to the size and weight of the required root ball

 Root pruning is